 And how about that leather…I’m drooling I tell ya.
 So, instead of a $899 price tag, you can build your own for $299.
 Cha-ching!
 If you love it too but are not the DIY type, you can find it in my shop.
 (SOLD)

 A huge thank you to my husband, JC, for helping make this project so wonderful.
 Here’s a key chain that I had made on our first trip to Cedar Point together.
 I had just graduated from high school at turned 18 and he was 17.
 Wasn’t that long ago, right?
 Time flies when you’re having fun (or lots of kids).

-I hope you’ve enjoyed our Pottery Barn knock-off project and hope that you’ll pin and share our work for others to enjoy and be inspired.
+I hope you enjoy our Pottery Barn knock-off project.
+In addition, pin and share our work for others to enjoy and be inspired.
 Don’t forget to head below to see what storage and organization furniture my blogger friends have for you!